Career, Salary and Education Information

 Furniture finishers shape, finish, and refinish damaged and worn furniture.
 They may work with antiques and must judge how to preserve and repair them.
 They also do the staining, sealing, and top coating at the end of the process of making wooden products.

 Wood sawing machine setters, operators, and tenders specialize in operating specific pieces of woodworking machinery.
-They often operate CNC machines.
+They may operate CNC machines.

 Working conditions vary with the specific job duties.
 At times, workers have to handle heavy, bulky materials and may encounter noise and dust.
 As a result, they regularly wear hearing protection devices, safety glasses, and respirators or masks.

-Woodworkers are exposed to hazards such as harmful dust, chemicals, or fumes, and must often wear a respirator or mask.
-Others may be exposed to excessive noise and must wear hearing protection devices.
+Woodworkers are exposed to hazards such as harmful dust, chemicals, or fumes, and often wear a respirator or mask.
+Others may be exposed to excessive noise and wear hearing protection.

-Most injuries involve sprains, back pain, carpal tunnel syndrome, and hernia.
-These injuries or illnesses come from excessive amounts of awkward bending, reaching, twisting, and overexertion or repetition.
+Most injuries involve sprains, back pain, carpal tunnel syndrome, and hernias.
+These injuries come from awkward bending, reaching, or twisting and overexertion or repetition.

 Get the education you need: Find schools for Woodworkers near you!

-A high school diploma is typically required to become a woodworker.
-Although some entry-level jobs can be learned in less than 1 year, becoming fully proficient generally takes at least 3 years of on-the-job training.
+A high school diploma or equivalent is typically required to become a woodworker.
+Although some entry-level jobs can be learned in less than 1 year, becoming fully proficient generally takes several years of on-the-job training.
 The ability to use computer-controlled machinery is becoming increasingly important.

-Because of the growing sophistication of machinery, many employers are seeking applicants who have a high school diploma or the equivalent.
-People seeking woodworking jobs can enhance their employment prospects by completing high school and getting training in computer applications and math.
+Because of the growing sophistication of machinery, many employers are seeking applicants who have a high school diploma or equivalent.
+People seeking woodworking jobs can enhance their employment prospects by getting training in computer applications and math.